 Credits for short documentaries

-Julia Lehmann – drone cinematography, camera
+Julia Lehmann – drone cinematography, camera, editing, script

 Mathias Francois – drone cinematography, camera